anubhav-0910/Personal-Expense-Tracker/README.md

 - Categorize Expenses: Categorize your expenses into predefined categories such as food, transportation, entertainment, etc., or create custom categories.

-- Export Data: Export your expenses data in a CSV format for backup or to view it in a spreadsheet.

-- Multi-Currency Support: Support for multiple currencies, allowing you to track expenses in any currency you prefer.

-- Passcode Protection: Keep your financial information secure with a passcode protection feature.

 ## Getting Started